NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1b_sdr_weather/qa_bands.PNG" alt="QA Bands"></a>
 </figure>

+Most of these QA bands are inputs to and outputs from the Atmospheric Correction (ATCOR).
+We will expand upon these further, and encourage you to read more details about these data in the <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance Algorithm Theoritical Basis Document</a>.
+For the purposes of this exercise, we will focus on the Weather Quality Indicator band.
+Note that you can explore each of the QA bands, following similar steps below, just adjusting for the band names and values accordingly.

 ## Read in the `Weather_Quality_Indicator` Band

 The weather information, called `Weather_Quality_Indicator` is one of the most important pieces of QA information that is collected about the NIS data, as it has a direct impact on the reflectance values.